2026 LVDA Schooling Show Series Year-End Awards

 Achievement Awards and Dressage Seat Equitation Medals

-Achievement Awards, Rider Achievement Awards, and Dressage Seat Equitation Medals remain the same as 2024.
+Achievement Awards, Rider Achievement Awards, and Dressage Seat Equitation Medals remain the same (see below for details).

 Eight volunteer hours required for each award

-Please note: once a horse and rider pair have been awarded a YEA Champion they are no longer eligible for YEA at that level.
+Please note: once a horse and rider pair have been awarded a YEA Champion at Second Level or below, they are no longer eligible for YEA at that level.
+Third Level and Above, Musical Freestyle, and Western Dressage, are eligible for multiple Year-End Awards.

 Questions?
-Please direct them to Chris Dickenson, thank you!
+Please direct them to Katelyn Krumanocker, thank you!

 Year-End Award Details